This story is by Stacey Horton and won an honorable mention in our 2019 Summer Writing Contest. You can find all the writing contest stories here.

 “Investors?
 I told you that I am not—”

 In the horizon, a large silver airship came into view.
-Before Sophie could identify it, a high-pitched screech sounded, unrecognized to the novice passengers against the wind and ocean.
+Before Sophie could identify it, a high-pitched screech sounded, unrecognized by the novice passengers against the wind and ocean.
 Sophie whirled around, her eyes searching.
 Her fingers dove into her vest, clamoring for her retractable telescope.
-Looking through the lens, wings and pointed head came into view.
+As she looked through the lens, wings and pointed head came into view.
 The direction of the wind changed.
 Sophie stumbled back a step.
 Planting her feet, she looked again.
 A second silhouette appeared.
 Another sharp cry pierced the air louder and closer.
-She lifted the scope, a thought flashing through her mind…
+She lifted the scope, a thought flashing through her mind . . .

 “Look!”
 Wesley grinned.
 “Dinosaurs!
 Flying ones!”